 Now, you may think it’s a bit of overkill to include the same sort of coffee twice in the same article, but trust me when I say that this genuinely deserves to be included in the list as, like the previous product, this is one of the best K-Cup coffees available on the market.

-It’s not always the case that a really good coffee is replicated by it’s K-Cup counterpart, but Caribou Coffee have absolutely nailed it with this version of their Daybreak Morning Blend.
+It’s not always the case that really good coffee is replicated by its K-Cup counterpart, but Caribou Coffee has absolutely nailed it with this version of their Daybreak Morning Blend.
 Everything that is great about their ‘regular’ coffee grounds is replicated in these little pods.

-The deep body, the smooth taste, the hits of cherry and caramel it all comes out into every cup, and with that silky finish with no bitterness at all – which I find to be quite rare when it comes to using the pods – they can often leave a slightly harsh aftertaste.
+The deep body, the smooth taste, and the hits of cherry and caramel all come out into every cup, and with that silky finish with no bitterness at all – which I find to be quite rare when it comes to using the pods – they can often leave a slightly harsh aftertaste.

 Tasting Notes: cherry, caramel